ding-lab/CromwellRunner/README.md

 * `data_path` is the full path to the sequence data (BAM file).
 Note that the index file must be available as the BAM path with `.bai` appended
 * `reference` is typically `hg19` or `hg38`, though other values can be used
 * `UUID` is a unique identifier of a specific sample.
 It need not be used

-## Other options making YAML file

-In certain situations generating YAML files based on case name alone is not appropriate - for instance, when matching by `case`, `experimental_strategy`, and `sample_type` does not provide a unique UUID.
-This may happen for heterogeneity studies.
-In this situation, passing "-U UUID_MAP" to `runplan` will bypass lookup of samples in BamMap and use the UUID of the tumor and normal obtained from `UUID_MAP` file.

-A `UUID_MAP` file has the columns:
-* `CASE`
-* `TUMOR_UUID`
-* `NORMAL_UUID`

-There are two ways of dealing with this situation:
-* One run per case
-    * case name is unchanged
-* Multiple runs per case
-    * case name is modified to be unique
-    * note that `dat/cases.dat` has to be changed to reflect the list of modified case names

-The script `src/make_UUID_MAP.sh` generates UUID_MAP files for the second situation.
-Review the script carefully before running

 ## canonical_BED (defined in config/Templates/YAML/tindaisy.template.yaml)